Painting contractors in

 Do I need a license to paint houses in Bridgeport, CT?

-Yes, Connecticut requires a Home Improvement Contractor license for painting jobs over $200.
-This requires passing an exam, financial documentation, and maintaining insurance and bonding per CT Department of Consumer Protection.
+Yes, Connecticut requires a Home Improvement Contractor license for any painting job over $200.
+This involves passing a written exam, providing financial statements, and maintaining required insurance and bonding.

 What permits do I need for exterior painting in Bridgeport?